What is TVI, CVI and SDI?

 SDI VS. TVI VS. CVI

-SDI stands for Serial Digital Interface.
-The main difference between SDI and other HD-analog systems is that SDI is an older, more expensive analog technology, made initially in the 90s.
-Generally, it has more technical limitations than TVI or CVI.
-TVI is newer, open-source video technology, and many companies have developed their own flavors.
-CVI is limited to one manufacturer, but it ensures standardization.
-TVI and CVI, overall, have better support and compatibility with other technologies, and they aren't fussy at all with how you cable it.
-Both have a longer cable run limit - easily 500 meters for uncompressed data - while SDI's limit is far lower at around 100 meters and reacts far worse to bending and crimping in a coax line.
+Overall, TVI and CVI have better support and compatibility with other technologies, and they aren't fussy about how you cable it.
+Both have a longer cable run limit—easily 500 meters for uncompressed data—while SDI's limit is far lower, at around 100 meters, and it reacts far worse to bending and crimping in a coax line.

 AHD VS. TVI/CVI/SDI

-AHD means Analog High Definition.
-The normal resolution for this camera type is 720p - a noticeable step downwards from the 1080p offered by the others under the HD-analog umbrella.
-Transmission range is another issue, only having an effective range of about 150 meters - about 1/3rd of CVI and TVI's 500 meters.
-For security cameras, these issues can create headaches of not reaching all areas needing coverage and not being able to see details clearly enough.
+Transmission range is another issue, with an effective range of only about 150 meters—about 1/3rd of CVI and TVI's 500 meters.
+For security cameras, these issues can create headaches, as they may not reach all areas needing coverage and may not be able to see details clearly enough.

 HOW TO WIRE HD-ANALOG CAMERAS

-Security cameras should be wired with the degradation of information in mind.
-Place and install them in the best possible location to capture the footage that you need, but try to keep the cabling short if possible.
-Longer runs from the camera to the DVR increase the chance of the signal being degraded as it is transmitted through the coax cabling, whether from crimping the line too much or passing other high-voltage wiring, though the general maximum video transmission distance for CVI or TVI is nearly 1500ft.
+Longer runs from the camera to the DVR increase the chance of the signal being degraded as it is transmitted through the coax cabling, whether from crimping the line too much or passing other high-voltage wiring, though the general maximum video transmission distance for CVI or TVI is nearly 1500 feet.

 HD-ANALOG COMPATIBLE DVRS